1. What are TomoChain Wrapped Tokens?

-A Wrapped Token is a TRC21 token hosted on the TomoChain public blockchain, issued by TomoBridge Pte.
-Ltd. and backed by an equal amount of the underlying asset or currency.
-TRC21 Wrapped BTC, for instance, is a token worth the same as one BTC at any given moment.
-More details about TRC21 Wrapped Tokens.
+TomoChain Wrapped Tokens are tokens hosted on the TomoChain public blockchain, issued by TomoBridge Pte.
+Ltd. and backed by an equivalent amount of the underlying assets or currencies from a different blockchain.

-Due to the different token standards, you can only swap your TRC21 Wrapped Token to/from the other blockchain tokens via designated bridging portals.
+Due to the different blockchain networks, users can only swap their TomoChain wrapped tokens to/from the other blockchain tokens via a designated bridging portal.

-Swapping other blockchain tokens to TomoChain’s TRC21 Wrapped Tokens is known as to "Wrap" or “Deposit”.
-Swapping from TomoChain’s TRC21 Wrapped Tokens to other blockchain tokens is known as to “Unwrap” or “Withdraw”
+Swapping other blockchain tokens to TomoChain wrapped tokens is known as "Wrap" or “Deposit”.
+Swapping from TomoChain wrapped tokens to other blockchain tokens is known as “Unwrap” or “Withdraw”

 In simple words, NO you shouldn’t.